cict-cit245/act2-code-bending/_data/2425/mjtribunsay.md

-emoji :t_rex: rawr, rawr, rawr!!
+emoji :t_rex: :sauropod: rawr, rawr, rawr!!
 ***
 about_me
 >  Hi I'm Mark but you can call me Markeh/Marky.